• Skip to primary navigation

 My husband and I went out to eat recently, and for dessert, we were ordered s'mores.
 It was so much fun roasting marshmallows at our table, getting our fingers sticky, and dropping crumbs everywhere.
 We were laughing the whole time!

 I decided to try my hand at making s'mores at home, too.
 And it turned out to be pretty simple!
-Indoor S'mores are super easy to make and are perfect for serving at a party or just on a snowy night at home with the family.
+Indoor S'mores are super easy to make and are perfect for serving at a summer party or on a snowy night at home with the family.
+No campfire needed!

 The cool things about making s'mores indoors is that you can totally customize them with your favorite chocolate!
 Go the traditional route with milk chocolate s'mores or experiment a little.
 I chose three different kinds of chocolate: peanut butter cups, dark chocolate, and salted caramel chocolate.